 echo "[" > conversion-job.json

 This echoes a "[" to standard output, but is then redirected to a file instead by using the ">" redirection operator.
-The single ">" redirection operator is used to create a new JSON file.
-Had the JSON file previously existed, it would have been completely overwritten with a line that contains the "[" character.
+The single ">" redirection-operator is used to create a new JSON file.
+Had the JSON file previously existed, it would have been completely overwritten with this line that contains the "[" character.

 ls *.musicxml | sed -e 's/\(.*\).musicxml/{"in":"\1.musicxml","out":"\1.mscz"},/' >> conversion-job.json